federater/federater.github.io/index.markdown

 ---
 Many decisions on whether to join (as a user) or defederate from (as an admin) a site are assisted by knowing what other sites tend to be in that one's orbit.
 FedeRater polls the cloud of public posts, and maps some of those connections in a simple report.
 It's not intended to be the be-all, end-all of anything, but it makes the extremes very easy to spot.

+_This is not a blocklist!
+Domains of all varieties show up here - in particular, if someone reports a domain on the fediblock hashtag, both reporter and reported domains will get a report (if they aren't already here).
+Use both to decide if the report is trustworthy, or if you need to look further yourself.

 ### The machine side

 For the most part, there's no human intervention: the thing just tells you what it's seen.
 Sometimes it can't figure out what administration endorses, sometimes it can't find a public, federated timeline (not all sites have one).
 Other than that, it is showing you the top 5-10 sites in each category.